 - Reading more slowly than usual

-You will be asked about your symptoms and health history.
+The eye doctor will ask about symptoms and health history.

 An eye exam will be done.
-These tests will be part of it:
+Tests will include:

-- Visual field test to find out if you have vision loss
+- Visual field test—to see if there is vision loss

-- Gonioscopy—to see if the area where fluid drains out of your eye is open or closed
+- Gonioscopy—to see if fluid channels in the eye are open or closed

-The goal of treatment is to lower pressure in the eye and monitor for any changes over time.
-Talk with your doctor about the best treatment plan for you.
-Choices are:
+The goal of treatment is to lower eye pressure.
+The doctor will watch for changes over time.
+Options are:

-- Medicine to lower the amount of fluid the eye makes or increase the flow of fluid
+- Eye drops—to reduce the fluid the eye makes or increase the flow of fluid

-- Surgery to drain excess fluid from the eye
+- Other surgery to drain excess fluid from the eye

 The Glaucoma Foundation http://www.glaucomafoundation.org